kush018/kushalcord/README.md

 ask <question> - ask a yes/no type question to the bot to hear the answer (its not real its just for fun. the bot only gives random answers)

-spam <message> - spams a message 5 times spam <n> <message> - spams a message n times
-(use at your own risk lol)

-delete <n> - deletes the last n messages, and the delete message request

 bal - tells your bank balance
 bal <mention1> <mention2> ... - tells the bank balance of all the users mentioned